nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Delete a task: `delete`

-Deletes the task at the specified index.
+Deletes the task at the specified index under All Tasks

 Format: `delete INDEX`

 * Index to be inserted must be positive, and
-* Index must be available on the list else an error will be thrown
+* Index must be available on the All Tasks list else an error will be thrown

 Example:

-* `delete 3` will delete the 3rd task on the list
+* `delete 3` will delete the 3rd task on the list of All Tasks
 * Using `list` to show all tasks, the user wants to delete the 2nd task.
 User use command `delete 2` to delete the 2nd task from the list.